 You can also send text messages to other relatives.
 Let them know that you miss them.
 Show them care and affection.
 Inform them that you will be glad to meet them when possible.

-New Convert and Christmas Blues: I Miss Family This Time of Year
+I Miss My Family This Time of Year

 If your family still doesn’t want to get together with you at Christmas, that’s fine.
 Value their opinion and find other ways.
 Call up your friends for dinner at your place.
 Go shopping.
 Do something that makes you feel good.